 If you don’t have cash to splash on an expensive tent, then we recommend the Coleman Sundome as a fantastic budget option for family camping.

 It has a simple design with high-quality construction but is incredibly low-cost.
 If you are looking for a first family tent but don’t want to spend a fortune, this is a perfect option.

 Overview of the best family camping tents

 Capacity: 12 | Weight: 40lbs | Dimensions: 14’ (W) x 12’ (L) x 7’ (H) | Bag Dimensions: 11” x 29” | Doors: 1 | Power Cord Vent: Yes | Hydrostatic Head Rating: N/A | Price: $$

 - Vast floor space for kids to run around.

 - Gets chilly, thanks to the poorly designed windows.

 The 12 person capacity holds true if you all use a sleeping bag, but it cuts it down to eight if you go with air mattresses.
-Air mattresses will be a little tough to deal with every day, too, as it reduces living space; wouldn’t it be nicer to break out chairs by day to hang out?
+Air mattresses will be a little tough to deal with every day, too, as it reduces livable space; wouldn’t it be nicer to break out chairs by day to hang out?

-Utilize the space for gear instead, especially if you go camping in the fall, as you’ll need to bring lots of blankets.
+Utilize the storage space for camping gear instead, especially if you go camping in the fall, as you’ll need to bring lots of blankets.
 Though it withstands bad weather well, the windows attach weakly by velcro and let the cool air creep in.
 Consider covering them with a tarp.